ChristopherTablasDeLaCruz/hangultype/README.md

 - **Basic Consonants** → Practice `ㄱ ㄴ ㄷ ㅁ ㅂ ㅅ`
 - **Complex Vowel Patterns** → Master combinations like `ㅘ ㅙ ㅢ`
 - **Double Consonants** → Advanced shift combinations `ㄲ ㄸ ㅃ ㅆ ㅉ`

+## Why I Built This

+As someone interested in Korean language learning, I noticed that existing typing tutors didn't offer Korean or had interfaces entirely in Korean.
+Korean is unique because each "letter" is actually made up of multiple parts that combine together.

+For example, the character `한` is made from three pieces: `ㅎ` + `ㅏ` + `ㄴ`.
+This makes typing in Korean way more complex than English, so I wanted to build something that could actually teach this properly.

+## ✨ Key Features

+🔤 **Smart Character Analysis** - Real-time Korean syllable decomposition using Unicode mathematics
+🎯 **Intelligent Guidance** - Context-aware hints for complex characters like "Hold Shift, then press ㅂ for ㅃ"
+📊 **Performance Tracking** - Live WPM calculation and accuracy monitoring
+⌨️ **Visual Keyboard** - Interactive Korean keyboard with real-time highlighting
+📱 **Mobile Optimized** - Responsive design that works seamlessly on phones and tablets
+💾 **Progress Persistence** - Automatically saves your lesson progress locally
+🎓 **Structured Learning** - Progressive lessons from basic vowels to complex character combinations

 ## 🛠️ Technologies Used